Welcome to The Pennington School!

 Accreditation and Memberships

-Center for Spiritual and Ethical Education, The College Board, Independent Curriculum Group, National Association of College Admission Counseling, National Association of Independent Schools, National Network of Schools in Partnership, New Jersey Association of College Admission Counseling, New Jersey Association of Independent Schools, Association of Delaware Valley Independent Schools, and Pennsylvania Association of College Admission Counseling.
+Center for Spiritual and Ethical Education, The College Board, RoundSquare, Independent Curriculum Group, National Association of College Admission Counseling, National Association of Independent Schools, National Network of Schools in Partnership, New Jersey Association of College Admission Counseling, New Jersey Association of Independent Schools, Association of Delaware Valley Independent Schools, and Pennsylvania Association of College Admission Counseling.

 The Pennington School admits students of any race, religion, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the School.
-It does not discriminate on the basis of race, color, religion, gender, physical disability, national and ethnic origin, or sexual orientation in administration of its educational policies, admissions policies, scholarship and financial aid programs, employment policies, and athletic and other School-administered programs.
+It does not discriminate on the basis of race, color, religion, gender, physical disability, national and ethnic origin, or sexual orientation in the administration of its educational policies, admissions policies, scholarship and financial aid programs, employment policies, and athletic and other School-administered programs.